Digital Administration

 • acquiring knowledge on the foundations of digital governance, guiding principles behind it and necessary technological conditions;

-• being able to recognise specific practical use cases that a highly digitalised public sector provides effective and efficient governance and increases the quality of life through developing various digital services that cross domain boundaries, capture unique data and use it in novel ways.
+• being able to recognise specific practical use cases where a highly digitalised public sector provides effective and efficient governance and increases the quality of life through developing various digital services that cross domain boundaries, capture unique data and use it in novel ways.

-This programme will answer questions like:
+This Digital Administration programme will answer questions like:

 • How to develop a digital government that people use and trust?